Biodegradable trash bag

 Revolutionary new range of 100% biodegradable garbage bags made from vegetable matter derived from potato…

-The different manufacturing methods will be able to combine closure systems on the bags so as to make them easier to handle depending on their use.
+The various manufacturing methods will be able to combine closure systems on the bags so as to make them easier to handle depending on their use.
 Several applications already use biodegradable material: the pharmaceutical industry (ingestible capsule shells), the agricultural sector (mulching film).

 Know the standards and qualities of biodegradable garbage bags